You’ve found this blog post because more than likely you are ready for a change!

 Your baby can’t use words to tell you that they are thrown off by habit changes, so they will likely cry (at least a little bit) when you remove the bottle.

 However, this does not mean that you have to leave your baby alone in a room to cry for hours on end.
 There are tons of sleep teaching methods out there, including the work we do as Sleeper Teachers®.
 Curious about how we work with families?
-Let’s connect on a free sleep evaluation call.
+Let’s connect on a free sleep introductory call.

 Why does my baby fall asleep so easily on the bottle?